obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Getting Started.md

 -   [ ] This footnote _will not work_[^notworking]
 ```

-### Block quotes in tasks
+### Blockquotes in tasks

 > [!warning]
-> Tasks' support for **block quotes inside tasks** is limited.
-It renders correctly, but since Tasks only supports a single line, the meta-data of the task will be inside the block quote.
+> Tasks' support for **blockquotes inside tasks** is limited.
+It renders correctly, but since Tasks only supports a single line, the meta-data of the task will be inside the blockquote.

 ### Rendering tasks in 'loose' lists